kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 ### Dark background

 For figures used within presentations, it is often useful to have a dark rather than light background.
-The dark_background style provides this (Figure 4-89):
+The dark_background style provides this:

 ```python
 In[15]: with plt.style.context('dark_background'):